onfido/castor-tokens/CONTRIBUTING.md

 ## Get ready for development

+You will need:

-You will need Node 14 and npm 7 running locally.
+- for npm package: Node 14 and npm 7
+- for Android library: Android Studio and OpenJDK 11

 **1. Install Node**